MatthewErmakov/product-cards-builder-for-woocommerce/README.md

-# 🖌️ 🖼️ Product Cards Customiser for WooCommerce
+# 🖌️ 🖼️ Product Cards Builder for WooCommerce
 Allows users to customise their product cards on the online stores built with WooCommerce plugin.

 ## Version 1.0.2